chainwayxyz/citrea-docs/developer-documentation/run-a-node/citrea-testnet/citrea-testnet-source.md

 # Build Citrea from Source

-You may want to do some changes, compile, and run the Citrea on your local.
+You may want to do some changes, compile, and run Citrea locally.

 ### Step 1: Install Rust